freeman42x/universal-translator/plan.md

     * WizardLM 7B Uncensored
       * with Serge - big delay before it outputs the result
       * with llama.cpp ~1 second delay
-  * primitive task prioritization engine and use it on these tasks
-    * run prioritization automatically or on key shortcut
-    * build the dependency tree/plan leading to the goal
-    * prioritize but also expand, rewrite, generate, remove
   * open source - translation library or program - LLMs can fulfill this task and even correct mistakes
   * real time: text -> text